Past Road Trips

 "Blowing Down This Old Dusty Road..."

-My mother's eyes lit up and she let out a light gasp.
-Her eyes seemed so clear.
-Her expression seemed like Mom, more than 20 years ago.
+When I said it was Woody Guthrie who had a birthday, my mother's eyes lit up.
+She let out a light gasp.
+Her eyes seemed so clear and her expression reminded me of Mom, more than 20 years ago.
 Did she really for a moment visualize an old album cover leaning up against our hi-fi?
 Probably nothing so concrete.
 Even when I tell family stories, my mother no longer remembers with me.
-Her expressions d0 sometimes reveal a connection, though.
+Her expressions do sometimes reveal a connection, though.
 And when I said the name Woody Guthrie, my mother's eyes seemed to warm as if she'd just been lifted to a wonderful place.
-I so wish she could have shared what that thought or picture was!
+I so wish she could have shared what she was feeling or knowing.

 Our themes each week are meant to trigger memories.
 But sometimes a song or a prop or just a word can trigger a positive moment or feeling rather than a memory.
 That is just as important!